yosemitebandit/vebsite/readme.md

 * setup the new style of numbered posts..or ponder this more
 * convert the posts here to the new style
-* create a fab method for uploading images to S3
-(er, or are we just going to host images ourselves..)
-* create some thumbnail functionality for displaying images in the article list
 * import `public-old`
 * import `vvebsite`